markgyoni/geopol/docs/Getting_Started/Joining.md

 - **Normal** (Includes every required mod and the custom scripts)

 Modification of the client for an advantage is cheating and bannable.
 This includes certain Texture Packs.
-(I.e: Xray, Invisibly Be Gone, Fullbring)
+(I.e: Xray, Invisibly Be Gone, Fullbright, etc)

 The modpack gets updated regularly.
 When this happens, an update will be required before rejoining.
 More on this below.